DimDob/DimDob/README.md

 ### <div align="center">🌍Hello, world!🌍
-I'm Dimitar, a 23 years old student from Varna, Bulgaria.
+I'm Dimitar, a 24 years old student from Varna, Bulgaria.
 I'm a student in 'New Bulgarian university', where i study "Business management".
 I'm currently working on increasing my set of knowledge and i'm motivated to learn as much new things as possible.</div>

-- 💡 Fields of interests 💡 - I'm strongly interested in both technologies and business.
-I'm mainly using Python & JS as programming languages.
-I'm interested in trendy tech topics, programming, business, entrepreneurship, development.
+- 💡 Fields of interests 💡 - I'm strongly interested in both technologies and business.I'm interested in trendy tech topics, programming, business, entrepreneurship, development.

-- :man_technologist: Currently working as a DevOps engineer at CleverPine :pineapple: :man_technologist: